lance27866854/Eye-Direction-Detector-for-mobile-devices/README.md

 # Eye Direction Detector for mobile devices

 ## Abstract
-Precise prediction of eyes' movement have become important in CV, meanwhile there are more and more HCI projects are devoted into this realm.
+Precise prediction of eye movement have become important in CV, meanwhile there are more and more HCI projects are devoted into this realm.
 However, the appearance-based modle is not quite robust in respond to changeable light and environments.

 <img src="images/1.png" width="330">